MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Experiment

 We conduct experiments with three publicly available benchmark datasets, including Gowalla, Yelp2018, and Amazon-Book~\cite{DBLP:conf/sigir/Wang0WFC19,DBLP:conf/sigir/0001DWLZ020}.
 The three datasets are used by popular GNN-based CF approaches such as NGCF and LightGCN.
 The statistics of the three datasets are shown in Table~\ref{tab:dataset_statistics}.

-Some of the baselines are optimized with the BPR loss, including: \begin{itemize} \item \textbf{MF~\cite{DBLP:journals/computer/KorenBV09}:} MF is a fundamental CF model and all the GNN-based baselines are built upon MF. \item \textbf{NGCF~\cite{DBLP:conf/sigir/Wang0WFC19}, JKNet~\cite{DBLP:conf/icml/XuLTSKJ18}, and DropEdge~\cite{DBLP:conf/iclr/RongHXH20}:} There GNN-based CF models adopt a traditional deep GNN architecture, which stacks multiple GNN layers together with non-linear activations and residual connections. \item \textbf{APPNP~\cite{DBLP:conf/iclr/KlicperaBG19} and LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}}: These models are state-of-the-art GNN-based CF models, and they can be considered as implementations of our unified MGDN model. \end{itemize} Since Hetero-MGDCF and Homo-MGDCF are optimized with InfoBPR, we also introduce baselines optimized with advanced ranking losses, including: \begin{itemize} \item \textbf{SGL-ED~\cite{DBLP:conf/sigir/WuWF0CLX21}:} SGL-ED relies on graph data augmentation to generate different views for a self-supervised learning (SSL) loss, which can exploit multiple negative samples for optimization.
-Note that the performance of SGL-ED is not reported in Table~\ref{tab:performance_ndcg} and ~\ref{tab:performance_recall} due to the lack of official results for SGL-ED under $K=4$. \item \textbf{UltraGCN$_{Base}$ and UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21}:} UltraGCN directly approximates the limit of infinite-layer graph convolutions with a constraint loss, which also can take advantage of multiple negative samples.
+Some of the baselines are optimized with the BPR loss, including: \begin{itemize} \item \textbf{MF~\cite{DBLP:journals/computer/KorenBV09}:} MF is a fundamental CF model and all the GNN-based baselines are built upon MF. \item \textbf{NGCF~\cite{DBLP:conf/sigir/Wang0WFC19}, JKNet~\cite{DBLP:conf/icml/XuLTSKJ18}, and DropEdge~\cite{DBLP:conf/iclr/RongHXH20}:} There GNN-based CF models adopt a traditional deep GNN architecture, which stacks multiple GNN layers together with non-linear activations and residual connections. \item \textbf{APPNP~\cite{DBLP:conf/iclr/KlicperaBG19} and LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}}: These models are state-of-the-art GNN-based CF models.
+They can be viewed as MGDN\_BPRs since they are MGDNs optimized with the BPR ranking loss. \end{itemize} Since Hetero-MGDCF and Homo-MGDCF are optimized with InfoBPR, we also introduce baselines optimized with advanced ranking losses, including: \begin{itemize} \item \textbf{SGL-ED~\cite{DBLP:conf/sigir/WuWF0CLX21}:} SGL-ED relies on graph data augmentation to generate different views for a self-supervised learning (SSL) loss, which can exploit multiple negative samples for optimization. \item \textbf{UltraGCN$_{Base}$ and UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21}:} UltraGCN directly approximates the limit of infinite-layer graph convolutions with a constraint loss, which also can take advantage of multiple negative samples.
+It maintains at least $|U|\times |V|$ negative sampling weights for all possible vertex pairs.
 As with most of our baselines and Hetero-MGDCF, UltraGCN$_{Base}$ is a heterogeneous GNN that only considers user-item relations.
 However, UltraGCN is a hybrid model that combines heterogeneous and homogeneous GNNs to incorporate different types of relations, which is not investigated by this paper.
 Therefore, the performance of UltraGCN is only reported in Table~\ref{tab:info_bpr_ndcg} and discussed in Section~\ref{sec:exp_impact_infobpr}. \end{itemize}